dhis2/dhis2-docs/user/configure-programs-in-the-maintenance-app.md

 <tr class="even">
 <td>V{enrollment_id}</td>
 <td>(string)</td>
-<td>Universial identifier string(UID) of the current enrollment.
+<td>Unique identifier string(UID) of the current enrollment.
 Will not have a value for single event programs.</td>
 </tr>
 <tr class="odd">
 <td>V{event_id}</td>
 <td>(string)</td>
-<td>Universial identifier string(UID) of the current event context.
+<td>Unique identifier string(UID) of the current event context.
 Will not have a value at the moment the rule is executed as part of the registration form.</td>
 </tr>
 <tr class="even">
 <td>V{orgunit_code}</td>